Ivan35-arch/python-data-analysis/README.md

-# python_data_analysis
+## python data projects
-in this repository we clean and perform eda on customer call list data
+#in this repository we clean and perform eda on customer call list data